amdad77682/interactive-captcha/README.md

 ## Project Overview

 An interactive CAPTCHA system that combines camera-based verification with visual pattern recognition.
-Users must:

-1. Position their face within a moving square overlay on a live camera feed
-2. Identify and select grid sectors containing specific colored shapes (watermarks)

-This creates a multi-layered verification system that's difficult for bots to bypass while maintaining user-friendliness.
+The CAPTCHA process shows the user a live selfie camera feed with a constantly moving square.
+When the user clicks Continue, the square’s position is locked and a photo is taken.
+In the next step, that captured image is displayed with the square divided into multiple sectors.
+Random sectors contain watermarks shaped as triangles, squares, or circles.
+The system randomly chooses one shape, and the user must select all sectors containing that shape.
+After clicking Validate, the user is shown whether they passed the CAPTCHA test.

 ---